CirroBuild/FrostiDocs/blog/2022-05-26-query-benchmark-questdb-versus-clickhouse-timescale.md

 import Screenshot from "@theme/Screenshot"

 <Screenshot
-  alt="A chart comparing hot query execution times of QuestDB, ClickHouse and TimescaleDB" height={265}
+  alt="A chart comparing hot query execution times of QuestDB, ClickHouse and TimescaleDB - Query 1" title="Hot query execution times of QuestDB, ClickHouse and TimescaleDB - Query 1" height={265}
   src="/img/blog/2022-05-26/filter-benchmark.png"
   width={700}
 />

-The above chart shows that QuestDB is an order of magnitude faster than both TimescaleDB and ClickHouse in this specific exercise.
+The above chart shows that QuestDB is an order of magnitude faster than both TimescaleDB and ClickHouse in this specific [query](#filter-query).

 Interestingly, an index-based scan doesn't help TimescaleDB to win the competition.
 This is a nice illustration of the fact that a specialized